interaktivgmbh/interaktiv.gdpr/README.md

 including controlled deletion workflows and audit logging.

 ## Features
+Features can be enabled or disabled independently through the GDPR control panel.

-### 1. Audit Deletion
+### 1. Deletion Log

+A comprehensive audit log that tracks all deletion activities on the site:

+- **Complete audit trail**: Records all deletion operations including who deleted what and when
+- **Status tracking**: Tracks the lifecycle of deletions (pending, deleted, withdrawn)
+- **Status change history**: Records when and by whom the status was changed
+- **Configurable display period**: Define how many days of log entries to display in the control panel
+- **Sortable and searchable**: The log table supports sorting by date and searching entries

+### 2. Marked Deletion

 Instead of immediately deleting content, this feature allows marking content for deletion and moving it to a dedicated container.
 This provides:

 - **Grace period before permanent deletion**: Content is moved to a special container instead of being deleted immediately
+- **Configurable retention period**: Define how many days content remains in the container before automatic permanent deletion (when Cronjob added)
-- **Review and recovery options**: Administrators can review marked items before final deletion
+- **Review and recovery options**: Administrators can review marked items and withdraw deletions to restore content to its original location
-- **Audit trail**: All deletion operations are tracked, logged and visible on a Controlpanel
+- **Subobject tracking**: Tracks the number of subobjects affected by each deletion

 ## Installation